 Will dancing or other hobby based programs replace medications?
 Probably not, says Johanna Rain, Program Director for the Mayo Clinic Center for Humanities in Medicine.
 “I think it’s a fairly brilliant forward move,” she said.
 “Can art replace medicine?
 No. Can it enhance it?
 Absolutely.”

 Want to know more about what ballroom dancing can do for your health?
-Call your local Fred Astaire Dance Studio today!
+Call your local Fred Astaire Dance Studios today!